lukehobbs/SpotiCLI-Remote/README.md

 - Allow selection of devices using a search
   - i.e. `play --device Amazon Echo`
 - Search for a playlist to listen to
-- Search for an ablum to listen to
+- Search for an album to listen to
 - Search for a song to listen to

 ## Stretch Goals